clvrai/DiscoGAN-Tensorflow/README.md

 This will export some environment variables.
 In particular, this allows you to run `tart` command.

 Download the dataset with the scripts in `dataset-tools` directory.
 The detail usage is contained inside the README file inside the directory.
 After downloading the datasets, you need to move the LMDB generated to data/Pix2Pix directory.
 For `edges2shoes` dataset, put two lmdbs in `data/Pix2Pix/edges2shoes/` directory.

+Download the dataset edges2shoes with the script `dataset-tool/gen-lmdb-pair.py`.
+And the two downloaded folder into the directory `./data/Pix2Pix/edges2shoes`.

 For the training, simply run